Roast Pork Internal Temperature

 How to Cook the Best Roast Pork

-Another factor that will impact the cooking of your pork is the thickness or size of the cut.
+Another factor that will affect how your pork cooks is the thickness or size of the cut.
 When choosing the right size of pork to roast, go for the larger cut.
-The meat will shrink in size as it cooks, especially if you opt for cuts with a higher fat content.
-Fat is also critical when you want to achieve good crackling on your pork.
+The meat will shrink as it cooks, especially with cuts higher in fat.
+Fat is also critical for achieving good crackling on your pork.

 What is the Ideal Roast Pork Internal Temperature?